news MCBC’s 3 Gaps Initiative

 Gap #2 – Easy Grade Trail – Mt Tamalpais State Park

-Problem: Large gap forcing bicyclists to use a 1.7 mile stretch of Pantoll Road, a narrow road between Pantoll Station and Rock Springs Fire Road.
+Problem: Large gap forcing bicyclists to use a 1.7-mile stretch of Pantoll Road, a narrow road between Pantoll Station and Rock Springs Fire Road.

 Solution: Easy Grade Trail change-in-use to hiker/biker, providing connectivity between southern and northern sides of Mt.
 Tamalpais.